esamattis/backbone.viewmaster/README.md

 # Tutorial

-In this tutorial we build the classic TODO app and go through the most important features of Backbone.ViewMaster while discussing the ideas behind them.
+In this tutorial we build the classic TODO app and go through the most important features of Backbone.Viewmaster while discussing the ideas behind them.

 ## Basics

-`Backbone.ViewMaster` is a View extended from `Backbone.View`.
+`Backbone.Viewmaster` is a View extended from `Backbone.View`.
 You start by extending your custom views from it.
 Lets define a layout for our app with some container elements for our nested views.